bhimrazy/Workshop-on-Git-and-Project-Management/README.md

         -- Checkout to new branch
         $ git checkout [branch name]
     ```
-- [ ] Make some changes and then push
+- [ ] Make some changes, stage them and then push
     ```
+        -- To add and commit at once
+        $ git commit -am"[descriptive message]"

         -- Try git push.
 It will throw some fatal error with correct command
         $ git push --set-upstream origin [branch name]